Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ### Partitioning

-First, you need to chose a disk holding the swap partition.
+First, you need to choose a disk holding the swap partition.
 This is not required if you have a massive amount of RAM, but can be useful if you plan on hibernating your server.
 You could try to balance the swap over the drives, by putting a 2GB partition on the 2TB disk and a 1GB partition on each 1TB